IRSHADPM/Youcare-Charity/support.md

 1. Close and reopen the app
 2. Check your internet connection
 3. Update to the latest version
-4. If the issue persists, contact our support team
+4. If the issue persists, contact our support team at youcarechennalode@gmail.com

 **Q: How do I report a bug?**
-A: Please email us with:
+A: Please email us at youcarechennalode@gmail.com with:
 - Description of the issue
 - Steps to reproduce
 - Screenshots if possible